Test Your Stormwater IQ

 All of the above

-Correct – When reporting you can do all three of these actions: call the County’s Water Pollution Reporting Hotline at (877) 89-SPILL(77455), visit https://myOCeServices.ocgov.comto submit a Service Request under Water Pollution, or call 911 if it’s an emergency.
+Correct – Depending on the situation, you can do any of these three actions when reporting pollution: call the County’s Water Pollution Reporting Hotline at (877) 89-SPILL(77455), visit https://myOCeServices.ocgov.comto submit a Service Request under Water Pollution, or call 911 if it’s an emergency.

 • Please take a few moments to provide us with some basic demographic information.
 The information we are collecting is for informational purposes only, and will be utilized to help us determine where additional stormwater public education efforts may be focused.